 CHECK OUT MY STORE FOR OTHER RESOURCES, INCLUDING BUNDLED SAVINGS!! https://www.tes.com/teaching-resources/shop/Resourcesyouwant

 CHECK OUT THE TES AUTHOR'S BLOG ARTICLE I FEATURED IN:

 I am a TES endorsed author - "Author on TES: English expert, Resourcesyouwant": https://www.tes.com/teaching-resources/blog/author-tes-english-expert-resourcesyouwant

 This is a 145 page word document containing 40 fun grammar games.
-Unlike a lot of sellers, my work is NOT a PDF, so you can edit-and-adapt to make it work in your classroom.
-All of these games have been tested in class, and adjusted if needed.
-They have a real impact on learning, and are much more engaging than worksheets.
+Unlike a lot of sellers, my work is a Word document, so you can edit-and-adapt to make it work in your classroom.
+All of these games have been tested in class and adjusted if needed.
+They have a real impact on learning and are much more engaging than worksheets.